Hatcher takes command at Space Forces Korea

-U.S. Space Force Col. John Patrick, right, outgoing U.S. Space Forces - Korea commander, relinquishes command of USSF-K to U.S. Space Force Brig.
+U.S. Space Force Col. Dorian Hatcher, right, incoming U.S. Space Forces - Korea commander, accepts command of USSF-K from U.S. Space Force Brig.
 Gen. Brian Denaro, left, U.S. Space Forces Indo-Pacific commander, during a change of command ceremony at Osan Air Base, Republic of Korea, June 2, 2026.
-Patrick established a 24/7 operation center, launched the first overseas Joint Commercial Operations site and deepened cooperation with ROK military and government partners to strengthen space domain awareness and operational integration.
+Hatcher’s career began on the Korean Peninsula 29 years ago as an Army private first class, where he developed an appreciation for readiness and the strength of the U.S.-ROK alliance.
 (U.S. Air Force photo by Staff Sgt.
 Sarah Williams)

 |Date Taken: